Plan A Trip

 Cincinnati - 12

-Genuine hospitality and more than 30,000 hotel rooms make the Minneapolis Saint Paul area an inviting place to stay.
-From executive suites to economy lodging, there’s room for every style.
+Genuine hospitality and nearly 39,000 hotel rooms make the Minneapolis/Saint Paul area an inviting place to stay.
+From executive suites to economy lodging, there’s a room for every style.

 Graves|601 Hotel Wyndham Grand Collection